BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Then, to run the extraction, inform the name of the e-model in ``./extract.sh`` and execute the file.
 Please make sure that the name of the e-model matches an entry of the file ``recipes.json``.

 The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``features`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
 If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.
+The folder contains figures for each cell that has been extracted.
+Each cell folder should have plots for:

+* Individual features vs relative/absolute stimulus amplitude.
+* Recordings plot for each protocol specified during extraction.

 Note that our extraction process utilizes traces from just one cell in the example, leading to limited sample sizes and occasionally, small or zero standard deviations (std) for certain features.
 This can inflate feature scores post-optimization.
 To counteract this, any calculated std of zero during extraction is replaced by a default value specified in the ``default_std_deviation`` of the ``pipeline_settings`` as mentioned in the ``recipes.json``, please refer to the `Configuration`_ section.